Home

 I personally was not given enough practice at making decisions in my young life and so I mindlessly went to college for three years without any understanding of the debt I was accruing and the true cost of not being clear about what I wanted to do with myself or my life.

-Then when I finally figured out that there was something I wanted to do more than anything else, it turned out that the college I was attending was not going to provide any meaningful access to that realm.
+Then when I finally figured out that there was something I wanted to do more than anything else, it turned out that the college I was attending did not seem to provide any meaningful access to that realm.

 At least in this limited way those three years were a huge waste of money.